bartonhammond/aha-htmx-tutorial/src/pages/posts/post-1.md

 ---

 # Overview
 Before starting this project, I had no serious experience with any of these technologies other than just reading about them.
 I am very interested in having a tech stack that is simple and straigt forward.
 For me, this stack scratchs that itch.

  I had looked through the AHA Stack docs and read about it.
 And I knew that Flavio had started working through the Hypermedia Systems (**HSb**) book (see [https://ahastack.dev/examples/2-contacts/](https://ahastack.dev/examples/2-contacts/)).
 He didn't complete it so I thought I would.

+This tutorial will not so much be a "code along" but rather a `code review`.
+We'll review the code that I used to.

 ## Assumptions

 I will not be providing detail instructions of how to use GitHub or install Astro, etc.  I assume these type of things are better discussed at their websites.

 I am doing this on a Mac.
 If you are on a different machine, good luck :)

+I assume you have `npm` and `node` installed.

 ## What I'll be sharing